-The GRM program consists of three stages.
-This program is based on the principle of "designing your own study plan".
-The first stage and the third stage are required courses while the others are elective.
-With this, students can further develop their own strengths or deepen their studies in their weak fields.
+The GRM program is based on the principle of "designing your own study plan."
+The required courses include on-site practice.
+Through learning in the field, students will be exposed to 'local conditions and issues' and will work in groups to develop proposals for practical problem-solving.
+It is recommended to take the course as early as possible to gain the experience needed to recognize the knowledge to be acquired, the abilities to be developed, and necessary perspectives, and design your own learning plan for the future.
+In elective courses, students will learn a wide range of cross-field knowledge and perspectives necessary to solve problems, without distinction between the humanities and the sciences.
+Students can further develop their own strength or deepen their studies in their weak fields.

-The 1st Stage

-This program provides overseas on-site practice to experience "local conditions and issues" on chosen topics.
-Through learning in the field, students will recognize knowledge to be acquired, abilities to be developed, and necessary perspectives, and design their own learning plans for the future.

-The 2nd Stage

-Based on a self-designed study plan, students will learn a wide range of cross field knowledge and perspectives necessary to solve problems, without distinction between the humanities and the sciences.

-The 3rd Stage

-Students will review and develop practical proposals for problem-solving in groups.
-In the process, the students will also confirm the growth in their own performance as a result of taking the GRM program

-Advanced Liberal Arts Course Group
+%Advanced Liberal Arts Course Group